 Kathy Cervantes, Security Officer

-A man was loitering on the property that Security Officer Cervantes works at.
+A man was loitering on the property where Security Officer Cervantes works at.
 When he refused to leave, she recognized that he was unstable.
-She engaged him in conversation to de-escalate the situation until she was able to contact police and have him safely removed.
+She engaged him in conversation to de-escalate the situation until she was able to contact the police and have him safely removed.